raghavTinker/discord-music-bot/README.md

 e) ```&queue``` => Shows the music queue list<br>
 f) ```&skip``` => Skips the music to the next song<br>
 g) ```&stop``` => Stops music and clears queue<br>
+h)```&shuffle```=> Shuffles the queue of music

 ## Container Usage
 https://hub.docker.com/repository/docker/raghavtinker/discordmusicbot<br>

 ### Features:
-a)Can play playlists from spotify and youtube b)Can play single tracks from youtube urls and spotify urls d)You can also simply put the song name to play it via youtube e)Do note: Playlists in Spotify arent streamed from it.
-Rather they are used to create a youtube playlist which is streamed
+a)Can play playlists from spotify and youtube<br>
+b)Can play single tracks from youtube urls and spotify urls<br>
+d)You can also simply put the song name to play it via youtube<br>
+e)Do note: Playlists in Spotify arent streamed from it.
+Rather they are used to create a youtube playlist which is streamed<br>